-“How should the need for manual operation be handled?”
+How should the need for manual operation be handled?

 If at all possible, manual actions should be eliminated to remove the discontinuity, inconsistency, and delay inherent in any human correction.
 The fastest and most abrupt and unpredictable disturbance is an operator action.
 The best of the operator actions can be automated and from increased pattern recognition from a consistent response be continuously improved.
 The magnitude of the opportunity was exemplified in the Control Talk column Show Me the Money – Part 1.

 Given that there is a manual action required, consider slowing down transitions in manual operations by the use of velocity limits on the setpoints of PID and analog output (AO) blocks.
 Be sure to use the PID dynamic reset limit option in any controller trying to manipulate a velocity limited valve or flow setpoint to prevent the burst of oscillations when a PID output tries to change faster than the final control element or secondary loop can respond.

 For an example of the importance of the dynamic reset limit see Shinskey’s article in Control magazine, The Power of External-Reset Feedback.
-Please refer to the article PID Controller Tuning Rules and click this link to download the accompanying PID Tuning appendices for information on how to get the most out of your PID controllers.
+Please refer to the ISA blog PID Controller Tuning Rules and click this link to download the accompanying PID Tuning appendices for information on how to get the most out of your PID controllers.